-Not enough practice
+Not enough experience

-I know, you don’t have time.
+I know you don’t have time.
 You are probably reading this blog post on your mobile phone while waiting for something or someone.
 If you need more time, make some time.
 There are millions of articles about time management.
 You can read one or two while standing in a line.

 There is one good excuse.
 You can tell that you prefer to spend time with your children.
 That is awesome.
 Would you like to become their role model?
-Now you can not only nag them to read a book or do their homework, but also show them that you do it: “Learning is important, even adults learn every day!”
+You can not only nag them to read a book or do their homework, but also show them that you do it: “Learning is important, even adults learn every day!”

 Short attention span

 You start implementing something and think that it is an excellent opportunity to practice TDD.
 You think about the first test.
 Then you write your first failing test.
 Write a little bit of code, run the test, see that it passes.
 After that, you refactor the code.
 What should you do now?

 Do you even remember?
 Now you have to switch back and forth between your code, tests, and task description.
 Do you know which test you should write right now?
 No?

 Make a list of all the tests you need before you start writing.
 Yes, you are actually going to plan something.
 You can even think about design.
 Yes, it is allowed.

 You can paste the list of necessary tests into your code as a comment.
 Please remember about removing it after you finish.
 If you think you need an additional test, add it to the list.
 Just keep everything in one place.